-Verizon reportedly interested in acquiring Canadian carrierAlex Wagner - Deputy Managing Editor, News Desk
+Verizon reportedly interested in acquiring Canadian carrierAlex Wagner - Editorial Director of News and Content

 Verizon is currently one of the top two carriers in the U.S., recently boasting 98.9 million retail connections and a 4G LTE network that's available in nearly 500 markets.
 Now a new report claims that Verizon Communications, parent company of Verizon Wireless, may be planning to try its hand at the Canadian wireless market as well.

 Sources speaking to The Globe and Mail claim that Verizon has held early discussions with Canadian operator Wind Mobile about a possible acquisition.
 The tipsters explain that Verizon would like to purchase a smaller Canadian carrier like Wind Mobile and take part in the country's upcoming spectrum auction, grabbing up enough airwaves to help create a strong fourth operator to take on Bell, Telus and Rogers.
 “They [Verizon] are definitely taking a hard look right now,” one of the sources said.